By Imogen Sarre

 Having personally graduated from ATG's office internship scheme into a job at ATG, I hope that the enthusiasm with which I now shine forth its glories is taken as sincerely as it is given:

-The next round of recruitment for our office internship will take place towards the end of 2013, and will be advertised on the Careers section of our website.
+The next round of recruitment for our office internship will take place mid 2014, and will be advertised on the Careers section of our website.

 Other ATG internships